g-whiz/pxSort2/README.md

  - **Idea:** Sort texture / procedurally generated surface colouring and render it on a 3d model.
 Animate this.

- - Major meory leak somewhere: image data not being free'd somewhere in the load process.
-No leaks apparent on save, so colour conversion and retrieval of pixel data seem fine.
+ - Major meory leak somewhere: image pixelData not being free'd somewhere in the load process.
+No leaks apparent on save, so colour conversion and retrieval of pixel pixelData seem fine.

 **Python API Changes**
  - Scrap PyBind11, migrate to SWIG.
 Seems more mature and capable